JonathanCSmith/biocompute-dm/README.md

 ### Ubuntu Installation (mileage will vary for other OSs)
 - Setup a machine with a Lamp(y) stack
+    - Linux, apache2, mysql, python3

-- Create a user called biocompute-dm
+- Create a group called sftpusers, a user called biocompute-dm and add biocompute-dm to the group sftpusers

 - Clone branch containing the flask builds onto the machine to /var/www (or equivalent)